 Smule’s Intonation dataset includes 4702 quality singing voice tracks by 3556 unique singers accompanied by 474 unique arrangements.
 Having them as the target, we came up with an artificially corrupted version of each of them, by detuning the original singing voice off by up to one semitone, as the simulated input to the system.
 A CNN+GRU network architecture working on CQT was adopted.
 Below are the pitch contours over frames.

-For more details, please see our recent paper2)Sanna Wager, George Tzanetakis, Cheng-i Wang, Lijiang Guo, Aswin Sivaraman, and Minje Kim, “Deep autotuner: A data-driven approach to natural-sounding pitch correction for singing voice in karaoke performances,” arXiv:1902.00956 [pdf] and source code3)Will be available soon.
+For more details, please see our recent paperSanna Wager, George Tzanetakis, Cheng-i Wang, and Minje Kim, “Deep Autotuner: A Pitch Correcting Network for Singing Performances,” in Proceedings of the IEEE International … Continue reading and source codehttps://github.com/sannawag/autotuner.

 Check out Sanna’s virtual presentation for ICASSP 2020, too!

 |↑1||Sanna Wager, George Tzanetakis, Stefan Sullivan, Cheng-i Wang, John Shimmin, |

 |↑2||Sanna Wager, George Tzanetakis, Cheng-i Wang, and Minje Kim, “Deep Autotuner: A Pitch Correcting Network for Singing Performances,” in Proceedings of the IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Barcelona, Spain, May 4-8, 2020. [pdf]|